bueler/math302/codes.md

 ### Matlab/Octave: Visualization

 You can use [Matlab](https://www.mathworks.com/products/matlab.html) or [Octave](https://www.gnu.org/software/octave/) with these.
 (I use Octave, which is free and open source.)
-The are online versions of both, including [Octave Online](https://octave-online.net/).

 * To generate direction fields (slope fields) in Matlab, see see the [wikipedia page on slope fields](https://en.wikipedia.org/wiki/Slope_field).